The 20 Best Infantile Neutropenia Doctors Near Me in Florida, US

 Offers Telehealth

 Dr. Booth specializes in bone marrow transplant as a hematologist-oncologist at Johns Hopkins All Children’s Hospital in St. Petersburg, Florida.
 She joined the hospital staff in 2023.
 She earned her medical degree at Nova Southeastern University College of Osteopathic Medicine in Fort Lauderdale, Florida.
 She completed her residency at University of Florida, College of Medicine-Jacksonville and Wolfson Children’s Hospital in Jacksonville, Florida.
 She then completed a fellowship in pediatric hematology-oncology, followed by a fellowship in pediatric hematopoietic stem cell transplant, immunotherapy, at Phoenix Children’s Hospital and University of Arizona, College of Medicine-Phoenix.
 Dr. Booth is rated as an Experienced provider by MediFind in the treatment of Infantile Neutropenia.
-Her top areas of expertise are Severe Combined Immunodeficiency (SCID), Infantile Neutropenia, Immune Thrombocytopenic Purpura (ITP), and Bone Marrow Transplant.
+Her clinical expertise encompasses Severe Combined Immunodeficiency (SCID), Infantile Neutropenia, Immune Thrombocytopenic Purpura (ITP), and Bone Marrow Transplant.
+Dr. Booth is board certified in American Board Of Pediatrics.

 Experienced in Infantile Neutropenia